 Rwandans have made great strides & efforts in moving past the tragedy of genocide in 1994.
 We spent the first night at Mille Collines Hotel aka Hotel Rwanda.
 It has plenty of history as well as beautiful views over the capital.

 We left the city and head south to Nyungwe National Park via Butare, the second largest city of Rwanda, which is regarded as the intellectual city of Rwanda.
 Nyungwe Forest has 260 species of trees and shrubs and over 100 species of orchids and giant lobelias.

-Once in Nyungwe, we did a hike into the Nyungwe Forest – Cyamudongo, the natural habitat for a huge population of Chimps.
+Once in Nyungwe, we did a hike into the Nyungwe Forest – Cyamudongo, which is the natural habitat for a huge population of Chimps.
 Chimpanzees are great apes that are closely related to humans.
 Nyungwe Forest hosts these intelligent primates who are an endangered species.
 The forest harbours more than 275 endemic and migratory bird species recorded.
-Chimpanzee permit are currently $90 per person plus $10 for porter to carry your bag and assist you down the rather slippery slopes.
-This excursion took us four hours and probably most strenuous of all hikes in Rwanda.
+Chimpanzee permit are currently $90 per person plus $10 for porter to carry your bag.
+But more to the point, to assist you down the rather slippery slopes.
+This excursion took us four hours and it was probably most strenuous of all hikes in Rwanda.

 In the afternoon, we re-entered the park to enjoy the Canopy walk, the only one of its kind in East Africa.
 Situated 50 meters above the ground, and 200 meters long, the canopy walk gives you a birds’ eye view of Nyungwe Forest, Lake Kivu and even the DRC (Democratic Republic of Congo) in the distance.
 This is a great activity for children and adults alike!
 The canopy walk starts at Nyungwe National Park headquarters and costs USD $60 per person.
 The hike took us 1½ hours and some parts are fairly steep.
 We spent a second night at Nyungwe Forest Lodge.